bradford-james/quotero/readme.md

 ## Upcoming Development

-- Establish Quoter as an API (not have to store db doc locally)
+- Establish Quotero as an API (not have to store db doc locally)